2 Day Snaefellsnes Peninsula & West Iceland: Lava Cave & Northern Lights

 Is it guaranteed that we will see the Northern Lights during the tour?

 Most of our partner hotels are located in prime areas to spot the northern lights.
 If the forecast is favorable, chances are that you will be able to see the magical show of Aurora Borealis outside the hotel.
 However, the Northern Lights are a natural random phenomenon and cannot be guaranteed by the operator.

 The limit is one suitcase of 24 inches per person, but you can store your extra luggage in our office for 1,000 ISK.
 It can be added as an extra fee at the time of booking, and is non-refundable upon payment in all cases.

 Do I need hiking boots?

-If I am pregnant, can I join a glacier hike?
+If I am pregnant, can I join a lava cave tour?

 This is a personal choice.
-We have had pregnant women on our glacier hikes and we always recommend you read the description of the activity to get a better idea.
+We have had pregnant women on our tours and we always recommend you read the description of the activity to get a better idea.
 In any case, feel free to contact our Service Team for further questions and concerns.

 Wind and rain are common in Iceland, in addition to snow in the winter, but we do not let challenging weather stop us from going out and enjoy nature.
 All we need to do is choose our clothing wisely, which is why we recommend wearing waterproof jacket and pants as the second layer.
 Of course, safety is our #1 priority, in case of extreme weather or road conditions, we will cancel our tours and do our best to reschedule your booking at a further date or provide a full refund.